typings/typings/docs/faq.md

 If you're using some other set up, just run `typings install` before you execute the build step.
 This will install the type definitions from `typings.json` before the TypeScript compiler runs.

-Therefore, in normal circumstances you don't need to commit the typings folder into your version control.
-Unless you have problem accessing the typings (e.g. your build server is blocked from accessing the Internet).
+In normal circumstances, you don't need to commit the typings folder, unless you have problem accessing the typings (e.g. your build server is blocked from accessing the Internet).

 ## Writing Typings Definitions